matloff/worthycsds/README.md

 imply endorsement by my university or department.
 And again, others may have different opinions.

-## What do CS graduates do?
+## What do CSDSStat graduates do?

-* Yes, many become software engineers.
-But there is lots more,
-  including:
+* Many in CS--and in fact many from DS, Stat and virtually any tech field--become software engineers.
+Note that most software engineers are young, say below age 35.
+There is considerable age discrimination in all tech fields, but much more so in this particular one.

 * Data scientists:  Analyzing, graphing and predicting data.
+Wide variation here, in terms of job responsibilities, possible need for an advanced degree and so on.
+If for instance the job title involves "machine learning," and advanced degree is almost certainly required.

 * Database analysts:  A big bank would quickly go out of business if its software and hardware couldn't keep up with the huge daily olume of checks, credit card transaction and so on.
 Making the database speedy is thus of huge importance.

-* Computer security specialists:  How to foil the Bad Guys?
+* Data security specialists:  How to foil the Bad Guys?
+This requires a finely intricate knowledge of computer systems, especially computer networks.

-## Hardware vs. software

-* Very few CS grads, even those with the word "Engineering" in their diplomas, actually design hardware.
-HOWEVER, knowledge of high-level hardware (*computer architecture*) and low-level software (operating systems, OS) is extremely important.
+## The high value of computer systems knowledge

+If you *any* kind of work with computers, the deeper your knowledge of computer systems, the better.
+Some examples:

+* I was recently using an R package that at one point gave me an error message, "Non-numeric data encountered."
+It seemed odd, because the variable in question *was* numeric, wage income in dollars.
+R is written in the C language (as is Python), which distinguishes between integers like 3 and real numbers such as 8.1, so I immediately realized and solved the problem.
+Advice:  If you are in DS/Stat, take C/C++ even if not required.

+* R and Python are *interpreted* languages.
+In some cases, this can make them run slowly.
+With Big Data, execution speed may be imperative, and the solution may be to write code that it mainly R/Python but also partly C/C++.
+Again, skill in the latter is important.

 * Illustrative story:  Once the daughter of family friends of ours received a scholarship to study the Chinese language in China.
+(She was not Asian, by the way.)
 She returned home with lots of pictures on her laptop.
 Unfortunately, her little sister dropped the machine, and it would not reboot.
 The pictures were lost!
-But with my knowledge of OS, disk drives and so on, I was able to recover most of the pics.
+But with my knowledge of OS--boot up, file systems and so on--I was able to recover most of the pics.

 * Large software applications, e.g. the bank database example above, generally place a premium on speed.
 This in turn requires a firm understanding of high level hardware and low-level software.

-* Computer security requires a keen knowledge of OS, especially network operation.
+* Computer security requires a keen knowledge of operating systems, especially network operation.
 For a great read and a glimpse into how hackers exploit holes in the OS, read *The Cuckoo's Nest*, by Cliff Stoll.
 There's also a bit at the very beginning of the film *A Social Network*, the story of the founding of Facebook.

 If you are required to take a course in assembly language, do NOT treat this as "just another language."  *It is your window into computer systems*, a way to learn abouy computer architecture and OS..

-By the time you graduate, you should be able to answer questions like (these are just examples):
+By the time you graduate, you who are in CS, and ideally those of you in DSStat, should be able to answer questions like
+(these are just examples):

 * How does an OS boot up?